Arne L. Kalleberg: Biography

 Kalleberg received his B.A. from Brooklyn College and his M.S. and Ph.D. (in 1975) from the University of Wisconsin–Madison.
 He was a faculty member at Indiana University for 10 years, where he served as the director of the Institute of Social Research.
 He moved to the University of North Carolina at Chapel Hill in 1986.
-Previous administrative roles at the University of North Carolina at Chapel Hill include chair of the Department of Sociology (1990–2000), senior associate dean of The Graduate School (2001–2004), senior associate vice chancellor for graduate studies and research (interim) (2000–2001), senior associate dean for social sciences and international programs (2004–2007), and director of international programs (2007–2008).
+Previous administrative roles at the University of North Carolina at Chapel Hill include chair of the Department of Sociology (1990–2000), senior associate dean of The Graduate School (2001–2004), senior associate vice chancellor for graduate studies and research (interim) (2000–2001), senior associate dean for social sciences and international programs (2004–2007), director of international programs (2007–2008), and editor of Social Forces: An International Journal of Social Research (2010–2026).
 He has been a visiting professor at universities in Germany, Norway, South Korea, and Sweden.

 Research contributions

 Kalleberg studies labor force issues at the interface of sociology, economics, and psychology.
 Much of his work is cross-national, comparative and multi-level, linking societal and organizational institutions and structures to individual outcomes.
 His contributions to sociology have focused on three main topics.